-In reaching the educational judgement needed to award the score that the child would have obtained in the AQE CEA under normal circumstances, the Education Committee will consider any material uploaded with the Transfer Application by the parents/guardians.
+In reaching the educational judgement needed to assign a Total Standardised Age Score (TSAS) that the child would have obtained in the SEAG Entrance Assessment under normal circumstances, the Education Committee will consider any material uploaded with the Transfer Application by the parents/guardians.
 This material may include any or all of the following:

-- The score awarded by AQE in the CEA (if the child sits two or three AQE CEAs) or the 'raw score' provided by AQE (if the child only sits one of the AQE CEAs, due to the child's illness, self-isolation or other unforeseen circumstances). - The results for the child of any standardised tests conducted in Year 5, Year 6 and Year 7 and the results in any end of year tests in English and Mathematics conducted in Year 5 and Year 6; - iii) Comparative information from the Primary School, including the results, without names, for other children in the child's Year 7 class of any standardised tests conducted in Year 5, Year 6 and Year 7 and the results in any end of year tests in English and Mathematics conducted in Year 5 and Year 6 and, where available, the respective AQE CEA score awarded; - iv) Any other relevant material.
+- The Total Standardised Age Score (TSAS) awarded by SEAG in the Entrance Assessment (if the child sits both SEAG Entrance Assessments) or the TSAS estimate provided by SEAG (if the child sits only one of the Entrance Assessments, due to the child's illness or other unforeseen circumstances). - The results for the child of any standardised tests conducted in Year 5, Year 6 and Year 7 and the results in any end of year tests in English and Mathematics conducted in Year 5 and Year 6; - iii) Comparative information from the Primary School, including the results, without names, for other children in the child's Year 7 class of any standardised tests conducted in Year 5, Year 6 and Year 7 and the results in any end of year tests in English and Mathematics conducted in Year 5 and Year 6 and, where available, the respective SEAG Total Standardised Age Score (TSAS) awarded; - iv) Any other relevant material.